-Review and Consent of PHA and Execution of PBV HAP Contract
+3.8.2 Review and Consent of PHA and Execution of PBV HAP Contract

 The PHA will review the request of the owner and decide whether it is interested in participating in RAD and a retroactive conversion.
 The PHA must inform HUD within 15 days of the date of the owner’s request to the PHA if the agency does not consent to the conversion.
-The consent or non-consent must be submitted to RAD2@hud.gov.
+The consent or non-consent must be submitted to the RAD Resource Desk at www.radresource.net.
 If the PHA determines it will participate, the PHA will review the request of the owner to verify whether or not the owner has complied with all required resident notification and consent procedures, and to ensure that the PBV contract will only cover those units where residents have consented to the conversion.

 Upon receipt of the PHA’s consent, HUD will review the owner’s submission as required under section 3.7.1 to ensure that it meets all Notice requirements and will notify the owner and the PHA within 15 calendar days whether the conversion request is approved.
 If the PHA does not consent, the conversion of assistance will not be authorized, and a rejection will be sent.
-Per the RAD statute, the PHA that is actively administering the TPVs for the project must consent to the conversion.
+Per the RAD Statute, the PHA that is actively administering the TPVs for the project must consent to the conversion.

-Following HUD approval, the PHA and owner will enter into a PBV HAP contract if the units meet the PBV regulatory requirements for existing housing.
-The term of the HAP contract is 15 years; by choosing to participate in the RAD program, the PHA agrees to enter into 15-year HAP.
-The owner is advised that the PBV HAP contract will only cover eligible units as described in Section 3.4.
-A PBV contract will not be entered into unless the units substantially meet HQS.
+Following HUD approval, the PHA and owner will enter into a PBV HAP Contract if the units meet the PBV regulatory requirements for existing housing.
+The term of the HAP Contract is 15 years; by choosing to participate in the RAD program, the PHA agrees to enter into 15-year HAP Contract.
+The owner is advised that the PBV HAP Contract will only cover eligible units as described in Section 3.4.
+A PBV HAP Contract will not be entered into unless the units substantially meet HQS.

 Subsequent to conversion, the PHA administering the contract shall enter data into the Form HUD-50058, in accordance with PIH Notice 2011-65 and Appendix IV.